apostrophecms/apostrophe/README.md

 * The built-in oembed proxy should cache thumbnails and markup.
 * The built-in oembed proxy should have a whitelist of sites whose oembed codes are not XSS attack vectors.
 * Server-side content validation should be much smarter.
 * It should be possible to fetch summaries of areas conveniently and quickly.
+The new way of storing items as a structured array in MongoDB makes this possible, but a simple API for it should be exposed.
-* It should be possible to fetch just certain rich media from areas conveniently and quickly.
+* It should be possible to fetch just certain rich media from areas conveniently and quickly (technically possible now, see above).
-* "Dynamic" widgets that require server-side interaction before the page is sent should be supported.
-* There should be a server-side render method, in place of the existing client-side JavaScript to turn video placeholders into videos.
 * Server-side renders should be cached, for a minimum lifetime equal to that of the widget with the shortest cache lifetime.
 * A separate module that complements Jot by managing "pages" in a traditional page tree should be developed.